 Directors – Morten Arnfred & Lars von Trier, Screenplay – Lars von Trier & Tomas Gislason, Based on a Screenplay by Lars von Trier & Niels Vørsel, Producers – Sven Abrahamsen, Philippe Bober, Peter Aalbaek Jensen & Ole Reim, Photography – Eric Kress, Music – Joachim Holbek, Makeup Effects – Kim & Lis Olsson, Art Direction – Jette Lehmann.
-Production Company – Zentropa Entertainments/Danmarks Radio/Swedish Television/WDR/Arte and the Co-production Office
+Production Company – Zentropa Entertainments/Danmarks Radio/Swedish Television/WDR/Arte and the Co-Production Office.

-Ernst Hugo Järegård (Stig Helmer), Kirsten Rolffes (Sigurd Drusse), Søren Pilmark (Jurgen Hook), Peter Mygind (Mogge Moesgaard), Holger Juul Hansen (Professor Einar Moesgaard), Jens Okking (Bulder Drusse), Baard Owe (Professor Bondo), Birgitte Raabjerg (Judith), Ghita Nørby (Rigmor), Vita Jensen & Morten Rotne Lettes (Dishwashers), Solbjørg Højfeldt (Camilla), Louise Fribo (Sanne), Annevig Schelde C’bber (Mary Jensen), Udo Kier (Professor Aage Krueger)
+Ernst Hugo Järegård (Stig Helmer), Kirsten Rolffes (Sigurd Drusse), Søren Pilmark (Jurgen Hook), Peter Mygind (Mogge Moesgaard), Holger Juul Hansen (Professor Einar Moesgaard), Jens Okking (Bulder Drusse), Baard Owe (Professor Bondo), Birgitte Raabjerg (Judith), Ghita Nørby (Rigmor), Vita Jensen & Morten Rotne Lettes (Dishwashers), Solbjørg Højfeldt (Camilla), Louise Fribo (Sanne), Annevig Schelde Ebbe (Mary Jensen), Udo Kier (Professor Aage Krueger)

 The Kingdom hospital in Copenhagen is haunted by a mysterious ambulance that keeps pulling up outside the entrance and then vanishing.
 The arrogant and unpleasant Swedish doctor Stig Helmer has recently taken up a position as consultant neurosurgeon.
 Helmer dismisses one patient Sigurd Drusse as a malingerer but she is a medium and contrives to make her way back into the hospital, drawn by the ghostly voice of a child crying in the elevator shaft.
 Helmer tries to cover up a botched operation but his bullied junior surgeon Jurgen Hook gets copies of the reports and uses them to blackmail Helmer.
 Helmer responds with a plan to use a Haitian zombie serum on Hook.
 Meanwhile, pathology head Professor Bondo wants a diseased hematoma for his research.
 When the family are unwilling to sign the body over to him, he decides the only way is to have the hematoma transplanted into himself.
 Mrs. Drusse finds the ghost is that of young Mary Jensen who was killed in the hospital.
 As she attempts an exorcism, she discovers that Mary is about to reborn as the child that the neurologist Judith has suddenly become pregnant with.

 Lars von Trier admits the source of inspiration for The Kingdom was the David Lynch tv series Twin Peaks (1990-91) whose shadow of bizarre happenings hangs over everything here.
 The series takes its time to build but becomes compulsive watching once it does it.
-There is an especially rich vein of black comedy running throughout – like the operating room sequence where Ernst Hugo Järegård finds he has to operate on a patient who has been hypnotised rather than anesthetised and keeps waking up throughout; or the scenes involving the various attempts to break into the archives that all go catastrophically wrong; and the end of the film with everything bizarre in the hospital contriving to make itself known at once.
+There is an especially rich vein of black comedy running throughout – like the operating room sequence where Ernst Hugo Järegård finds he has to operate on a patient who has been hypnotised rather than anesthetised and keeps waking up throughout; or the scenes involving the various attempts to break into the archives that all go catastrophically wrong; and the end of the show with everything bizarre in the hospital contriving to make itself known at once.
 Ernst Hugo Järegård gives a wonderful performance as the bullying Helmer – his rants against the stupidity of the Danes on the roof of the hospital and the scene where he dresses Søren Pilmark down for ordering a CAT scan are side-splitting.

 Balanced against this are a series of eerie manifestations of the supernatural.
-There is a genuinely spooky scene with Kirsten Rolffes communicating with a dying woman, which is conducted by the dying woman causing the room’s neon fluorescent lights to flicker.
+There is a spooky scene with Kirsten Rolffes communicating with a dying woman, which is conducted by the dying woman causing the room’s neon fluorescent lights to flicker.
 So too are the scenes where they manage to pick up the little girl crying “Why did they kill me?” in the background noise of the room, or the moment where Kirsten Rolffes walks through the hospital with the little girl’s doll and her ghostly hand comes up through the floor to grab it.